CompeyDev/blog.devcomp.xyz/src/content/posts/luau-for-js-devs/index.md

 ### Performance

 There’s been a lot of talk about [Bun](https://bun.sh), a fast and modern JavaScript runtime for the serverside.
 Luau can often outperform Bun.
-I’m not one of believe in benchmarks, but a naive one would look like this:
+I’m not one to believe in benchmarks, but a naive one would look like this:

 ![alt_text](./lune_bench.png "A benchmark of a SHA-256 implementation in Lune and Bun")